What Is SafeMoon and Is It a Good Investment?

 According to the official white paper, the automatic liquidity pool is the “secret sauce” of SafeMoon.
 This function creates a solid price floor for both buyers and sellers.

 The design is for long-term stability.
 The unusual feature of SafeMoon is the penalty for selling coins.
 For every transaction, the smart contract charges a 10% fee.
-5% of the fee is split among existing holders, encouraging investors not to sell their tokens.
+Five percent of the fee is split among existing holders, encouraging investors not to sell their tokens.

 According to the project’s white paper, the goal is to “prevent the larger dips when whales decide to sell their tokens later in the game, which keeps the price from fluctuating as much.”